-Managing the Reservoir - dealing with the core issues pertaining to an understanding of the reservoir as a producing system: surveillance, characterisation, geochemistry, geomechanics, analytical reservoir engineering techniques, static modelling, dynamic modelling and history matching large data sets.
+- dealing with the core issues pertaining to an understanding of the reservoir as a producing system: surveillance, characterisation, geochemistry, geomechanics, analytical reservoir engineering techniques, static modelling, dynamic modelling and history matching large data sets.
+Managing the Reservoir

-Optimising Recovery - fluid fundamentals, drive mechanisms, lab & core work (SCAL), remaining oil distribution, enhanced oil recovery (EOR) options: polymer, gas flooding, water-alternating-gas (WAG), low salinity floods (loSal)
+- fluid fundamentals, drive mechanisms, lab & core work (SCAL), remaining oil distribution, enhanced oil recovery (EOR) options: polymer, gas flooding, water-alternating-gas (WAG), low salinity floods (loSal) Optimising Recovery

 Where are the technical limits and how can we do better?
 Taught in two modules: optimising what we recover from the reservoir, and optimising the productivity from wells.
 This includes an opportunity to access leading edge research at Heriot-Watt IPE.

-Managing Wells - how do producing wells work dynamically and what are options in well construction.
-This is core production technology and will be delivered as a shared module with the Petroleum Engineering MSc programme (the only module shared with another programme)
+- how do producing wells work dynamically and what are options in well construction.
+This is core production technology and will be delivered as a shared module with the Petroleum Engineering MSc programme (the only module shared with another programme) Managing Wells